adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 >Representational State Transfer, aka REST, was introduced in 2000 in Roy Fielding's dissertation.
 REST is an architectural style meant for building scalable web applications.

 - In REST, singular things, like notes, are called _resources_
-  - Every resource has an associated URL which is the reseource's unique address
+  - Every resource has an associated URL which is the resource's unique address
 - A convention for unique address is combining the name of the resource type with the unique identifier
   - Assume root URL of service is _www.exampleapp.com/api_
   - If resource type is notes, then address of unique note 10 is _www.exampleapp.com/api/notes/10_
   - URL for whole collection is _www.exampleapp.com/api/notes_
-- Different operation can be done on resources
+- Different operations can be done on resources
   - Operation depends on HTTP _verb_:

 | URL       | Verb   | Functionality                                                      |